marg51/mgTranslate/README.md

 ## Warnings

 It is only for private and personal use.
-Use it at your own risk This project use google translate.
+Use it at your own risk.
+This project use google translate.
 Please read https://developers.google.com/translate/v2/terms

 ##